 Allie began riding horses around the age of seven where she took English lessons.
 She then transitioned to Western lessons.
 She also attended Girl Scout Camp during the summers to take part in their horse programs.
 In 2016, she became a horseback riding specialist for the Girl Scouts and has continued to help grow their riding programs since.
 She trains the program horses to fit camp needs, is a trail guide lead, and teaches everything from horse anatomy, health, equipment, grooming, safety, to ground and riding lessons.
 Working with people and horses is a great passion of Allie’s.
 She is excited to have joined St. Croix Trail Blazers in 2020 as a volunteer and now as an instructor.

 Corrin Schmidtke is an instructor.
-Corri has had 10+ years of horse experience, getting her first horse when she was ten years of age.
+Corri has over ten years of horse experience, getting her first horse when she was ten years of age.
 Corri rodeoed and barrel raced throughout Minnesota and Wisconsin prior to going to college and owned multiple horses.
 She is passionate about riding, working with horses, and teaching others to allow everyone to experience the joy horses bring.

 Corri has a masters degree in social work from Augsburg University and is a licensed graduate social worker.

 In her spare time she enjoys traveling, camping, and playing with her dog.